darrencodes0/NYC-Seasonal-Explorer/README.md

 Our recommender includes 5 boroughs of NYC: Manhattan, The Bronx, Staten Island, Brooklyn, and Queens and it's various regions such as Upper East Side of Manhattan, Bushwick of Brooklyn, and etc.

+This application was exported over from Replit and uploaded to this repostiory using Git

 ## Setup
 Install all the dependencies:
 - pip install -r requirements.txt